Chase-3/MyGenome/README.md

 ## 9. Request to run VelvetOptimiser 9using step size of 10) via SLURM que.

 ## 10. Check the VelvetOptimiser output log file to view assembly metrics.

 ## 11. Rerun VelvetOptimiser using a narrower k-mer range and step size of 2 for best possible assembly of dataset.

 ## 12. Rename optimized assembly.

 ## 13. Rename sequence headers to a standard format.

 ## 14. Run Benchmarking Using Single-Copy Orthologs (BUSCO) on fully optimized assemblies.

+## 15. Check Version of Blast on VM.

+## 16. Copy MyGenome assembly (UFVPY184) from MCC to the blast directory on VM.

+## 17. BLAST UFVPY184 against sequences of transposons in the Magnaporthe genome.

+## 18. Investigate aligned sequences.
+Find lenghts of longest contigs aligned:

+Sort alignments based on chromosomal position:

+Identify alignments involving full-length repeats:

+## 19. BLAST UFVPY184 against mitochondrial DNA and export list of aligned contigs.

+## 20. BLAST UFVPY184 against repeat-masked version of the B71 reference genome.

+## 21. Identify SNP variants between UFVPY184 and B71v2sh genome.

+## 22. Remove any contigs in UFVPY184 less than 200 base pairs in length.